makoit/fastapi_project_template/README.md

 - Linting and code formatting
 - Useful shell scripts

+**Extension of base template:**

+- custom api endpoints are secured with api key (based on api key in header)
+- added a custom api doc and secure them with basic auth

 ## Project structure

 - optional folders can be deleted if not required